-Dream Big Kennel is an Alaskan Husky sled dog distance kennel focusing on happy and healthy dogs!
+Dream Big Kennel is a racing sled dog kennel focusing on happy, healthy Alaskan Huskies

 I was introduced to the sport of sled dog racing in 2003 when a friend asked me to volunteer on the veterinary team for a race .
 I said "Sure why not I'm always looking for something new to do!"
 Little did I know that it would be a life altering event.
 I was lost to the dogs at the first vet check.
 The energy that is put off by the canine athletes was incredible and the mushers that cared for these creatures had their own!
 I was immediately hooked and didn't sleep for the next 3 days...